5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 Note that the minus is not escaped; from the context the regular expression engine can work out that here the minus cannot mean from-to, so it is taken literally.

-Note also that the `.` is not escaped either: inside the pair of `[]` the `.` is _not_ a meta character.
+Note also that the `.` is not escaped either: inside the pair of `[]` the `.` is _not_ a metacharacter.

 A> # Escaping several characters
 A>
-A> Say you need to escape all the meta characters because you want to search them.
+A> Say you need to escape all the metacharacters because you want to search them.
 Escaping every single one of them with a backslash is laborious and decreases readability, but there is a better way:
 A> ~~~
 A>       '\Q\^$.|?*+()[{\E'
 A> ~~~